k88hudson/git-flight-rules/README.md

 There are a few possible problems here:

-If you cloned the wrong respistory simply delete the directory created after running `git clone` and clone the correct repository
+If you cloned the wrong respistory simply delete the directory created after running `git clone` and clone the correct repository.

 If you set the wrong repository as the origin of an existing local repository, change the url of your origin by running